Mahesh756/guess-a-number/README.md

+# Welcome to the Number Guessing Game!

+## Description
-**Welcome to the Number Guessing Game!
-This web-based game challenges users to guess a randomly generated number between 1 and 20 using JavaScript.**
+This web-based game challenges users to guess a randomly generated number between 1 and 20 using JavaScript.

 **Files**